499Independent Research For The Master's Thesis

 My research focuses on the intersections between political activism, cultural change, and visual media.
 I have a particular interest in anti-capitalist, anti-government social movements in Mexico and the United States.
-I am the author of Atenco Lives!: Filmmaking and Popular Struggle in Mexico (forthcoming 2019 Vanderbilt University Press).
-My work has also apeared in Adjusting the Lens: Community and Collaborative Video in Mexico (2017 University of Pitssburg Press), Visual Anthropology Review, Cultural Anthropology, and the Taiwan Journal of Democracy.
-My current book project is a dual-field (socio-cultural/archaeological) collaborative volume dedicated to examining contemporary and historical examples of non-hierarchical political organization.
-I also organize a collaborative ethnographic project with students examining the challenges facing local farmers and the contemporary cultural divide between the urban and the rural.
+I am the author of Atenco Lives!: Filmmaking and Popular Struggle in Mexico (2019).
+My work has also apeared in Adjusting the Lens: Community and Collaborative Video in Mexico (2017), Cine político en México (2019), The Journal of Latin American & Caribbean Anthropology, Visual Anthropology Review, Cultural Anthropology, and The Taiwan Journal of Democracy.
+My current research projects include a historical examination of the ethico-political idea of autogestión in Mexico and a collaborative ethnographic project examining the challenges facing US heartland farmers and the contemporary cultural divide between the urban and the rural.